-If you'd like to know more about Invisalign® and braces for adults, make an appointment with our orthodontist in Brisbane.
-Dr Lesley Short helps patients of all ages to correct problems with their teeth and bites and will work with you to develop a personalised treatment plan.
+If you'd like to know more about Invisalign® and braces for adults, make an appointment with us.
+Dr Christine Cheah helps patients of all ages to correct problems with their teeth and bites and will work with you to develop a personalised treatment plan.

 Call Swish Dental today on (07) 3485 0895 (Everton Park branch) or (07) 3485 0875 (Mitchelton branch).